Little Cups, Big Dreams

 In our meeting with Madam Ruth, we had an in-depth conversation about the importance of school feeding programs, especially for a school like Thirime.
 Located in a cold environment and sitting adjacent to Kwa Mburi slum and other low-income settlements, many of the children here come from families struggling to meet their daily needs.
 It’s not uncommon for some of these learners to arrive at school without having had any breakfast.
 For such a school, having a feeding program isn’t just helpful, it’s essential for keeping children in school and helping them thrive.

 The school did not have a decent kitchen.
-It had this makeshift mabati structure that was converted into a kitchen, with stacks of firewood that seemed to have soaked in all the cold and made it impossible to make a fire.
+What existed was a makeshift mabati structure that had been converted into one, with stacks of firewood that seemed to have soaked in all that morning cold, making it nearly impossible to get a fire going.
+There's something fitting about fighting to keep a fire alive in the cold, just so children don't have to face the day without the much needed warmth and nutrition.
 So, with our three-stone firewood meko, the work began.

 Our team split into two groups.
-The first group struggled with the fire, ensuring the water boiled, while the second mixed the flour into a smooth paste as per instructions.
-Then there was Killian (one of our volunteers) who kept stirring the pot, making sure the paste didn’t stick and burn below the pot.
+The first group struggled with the fire, coaxing it to life and ensuring the water boiled, while the second mixed the flour into a smooth paste as per instructions.
+Then there was Killian (one of our volunteers) who stood over that pot and kept stirring, steady and patient, making sure the paste didn't stick and burn.
+A quiet kind of dedication, that.

 Gratitude Note